 The plug is finicky and causes the device to lose power frequently.
 The app collects data like GPS location and sleep habits.

-Off the charts in terms of quality and featues.
+Off the charts in terms of quality and features.
 Constantly monitors ambient noise levels and automatically adjusts itself to the environment.
 Sleep timer can be set for a variety of time lengths.